 As well as some emotional effects, symptoms of the menopause can include irregular periods, hot flushes and night sweats, difficulty sleeping (insomnia), changes in your mood (e.g. feeling irritable, depressed or anxious), vaginal symptoms (e.g. dryness and pain during sex), reduced libido and urinary problems.

-Claims to treat the symptoms of the menopause are likely to be medicinal in nature and marketers should therefore check with the Medicines and Healthcare Products Regulatory Agency (MHRA) before marketing to establish whether the product is likely to need to be licenced as a medicine, or if it is eligible to be registered under the Traditional Herbal Medicine scheme.
+Claims to treat the symptoms of the menopause are likely to be medicinal in nature and marketers should therefore check with the Medicines and Healthcare products Regulatory Agency (MHRA) before marketing, to establish whether the product needs to be licenced as a medicine, or if it is eligible to be registered under the Traditional Herbal Medicine scheme.
 If an appropriate licence has been obtained, marketing communications for that medicine must conform to the licence and the product’s summary of product characteristics (SPC).

 Marketers would not only break rule 12.11 if they made medicinal claims for unauthorised products but also risk breaching rule 12.2, which states that marketers should not discourage essential treatment.

-Prescription only medicines and prescription-only medical treatments may not be advertised to the public (See ‘Healthcare: Prescription-only medicine’).
+Marketers are reminded that prescription only medicines, such as HRT, may not be advertised to the public (See ‘Healthcare: Prescription-only medicine’).

 What about Complementary and Alternative Therapies?

 Whilst the menopause itself is obviously not a medical condition, the ASA is likely to consider the symptoms of the menopause to be conditions for which medical supervision should be sought.
-Claims to treat those symptoms are likely to discourage essential treatment, unless that treatment is carried out under the supervision of a suitably qualified health professional
+Claims to treat some of the more significant menopausal symptoms risks discouraging essential treatment, unless that treatment is carried out under the supervision of a suitably qualified health professional (rule 12.2).

 Therefore, treatment claims for menopausal symptoms should only relate to therapies which are carried out under the supervision of a suitably qualified health professional (Happy Homeopathy, 11 June 2014).